Changemakers in Computing 2022

 Core Programs and Webpages:

-The Startup Program is a one-year cohort-based program for emerging leaders from first-generation, low-income and underserved communities from Washington State.
-The Startup Program provides additional intensive academic skill building and holistic support for students to build a strong first-year foundation in the Allen School and beyond.
+The Allen School Scholars Program (Allen Scholars) is a one-year cohort-based program for emerging leaders from first-generation, low-income and underserved communities from Washington State.
+Allen Scholars provides additional intensive academic skill building and holistic support for students to build a strong first-year foundation in the Allen School and beyond.

 - Allen School Student Groups